 Some cancer treatments, especially chemotherapy, can lower normal immunity.
 This can be a problem with certain types of vaccines called ‘live’ vaccines.
 Covid vaccines are not ‘live’ vaccines.
-They can be given before, during or after cancer treatment.

 It is possible that the vaccines may be slightly less effective for people having chemotherapy or other cancer treatments.
-But it is still expected that the vaccine will give some useful protection against the virus.
+But it is still expected that the vaccine will give useful protection against the virus.